Teyras/MT/text/chapters/110_analysis.md

-  on an open source project called Moby, which implements a number of specifications authored by the OCI (Open Containers Initiative)[@OCI], mainly the Runtime Specification (which describes how to run a container from a local filesystem) and the Image Specification (which describes the format of image data and metadata).
+  on an open source project called Moby, which implements a number of specifications authored by the OCI (Open Containers Initiative)[@OCI], mainly the Runtime Specification (which describes how to run a container from a local file system) and the Image Specification (which describes the format of image data and metadata).
 Over time, projects that provide alternative implementations for parts of the OCI-specified functionality have emerged, such as Podman[@Podman] or Buildah[@Buildah].
 The main use case supported by